qmbates/tutorial/index.md

 transformed into colorful visualizations, as it helps them to self-identify and makes them feel more closely connected to the music makers they listen to.

-you may have also heard about music visualization projects like
+you may have also heard about music data projects like
 <a href="https://everynoise.com/">everynoiseatonce</a> or <a href="https://furia.com/">furia</a>, whose aims are to analyze
 the way streaming changes music.